-See "I Dream of Jeannie" Star Barbara Eden Now at 90
+"I Dream of Jeannie" Star Barbara Eden Is Now 91—And Has No Plans to Retire

 "Sometimes one is forced to slow down, but I'll do what I do until I can't."

 When Barbara Eden put on her famous genie costume and began granting wishes, she became responsible for one of the most memorable and beloved TV characters of all time.
-From 1965 to 1970, Eden played Jeannie on I Dream of Jeannie, alongside co-star Larry Hagman, who portrayed her astronaut love interest.
+From 1965 to 1970, Eden played Jeannie on I Dream of Jeannie, alongside co-star Larry Hagman, who portrayed her astronaut love interest, Captain Tony Nelson.
 The iconic character is what Eden is best known for—and she still promotes Jeannie today with plenty of products in her online shop—but it's far from her only role.
-Her acting career already spans several decades, and at 90 years old, she doesn't have any plans to retire.
+Her acting career already spans several decades, and at 91 years old, she doesn't have any plans to retire.
 Read on to learn more about Eden's life today, from the personal to the professional.

 She's been in show business for almost 70 years.

 Prior to I Dream of Jeannie, Eden had already appeared in many TV shows and movies, including another starring role in the series How to Marry a Millionaire.
 After Jeannie, she did the show Harper Valley P.T.A., appeared in several episode of Dallas and Sabrina, The Teenage Witch, and was in two I Dream of Jeannie movies.
 She has also starred in several plays and musicals over the years.
-Her most recent on-screen role was the 2019 movie My Adventures with Santa.
-In 2021, she told People in October 2021, "Sometimes one is forced to slow down, but I'll do what I do until I can't."
+Her most recent onscreen role was the 2019 movie My Adventures with Santa.
+In 2021, she told People, "Sometimes one is forced to slow down, but I'll do what I do until I can't."

 She's dealt with some tragedy in her life.